smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     depotID:
-      description: Describes the unique id of the bus depot corresponding to this observation.
+      description: Describes the unique id of the bus depot corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     depotName:
-      description: Describes the depot name of the bus depot corresponding to this observation.
+      description: Describes the depot name of the bus depot corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     depot_id:
-      description: Describes the unique id of the bus depot corresponding to this observation.
+      description: Describes the unique id of the bus depot corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     depot_name:
-      description: Describes the depot name of the bus depot corresponding to this observation.
+      description: Describes the depot name of the bus depot corresponding to this observation
       type: string
       x-ngsi:
         type: Property